robertwtucker/spt-charts/oracledb/README.md

 # Oracle Database Helm Chart

-This Helm chart deploys a development instance of the Oracle database version 12.2.0.1, for use with the Oracle SOA Suite Helm chart.
+This Helm chart has been adapted for use with the Helm charts for deploying Quadient's Archive and Retrieval.

 ## Disclaimer